zabhitak/zabhitak/README.md

 <br />
 <br />

 Hi, I'm Abhinav Goyal, a MERN Stack Developer, currently, looking for a Internship.
-I'm a problem solving enthusiast and a product guy, with a constantly growing love for kick ass products.
-Beside's engineering, I enjoy playing Volleyball and Cricket.
+I'm a problem solving enthusiast and a product guy, I have an edge to create production code and participate in the design process as I strongly believe in Discover, Ideate, Design and define.

 <br/>
 <br/>